angristan/awesome-stars/README.md

 - [pivpn](https://github.com/pivpn/pivpn) - The Simplest VPN installer, designed for Raspberry Pi
 - [mastodon_ynh](https://github.com/YunoHost-Apps/mastodon_ynh) - Free, open-source social network for YunoHost
 - [dnscrypt-autoinstall](https://github.com/simonclausen/dnscrypt-autoinstall) - Automatic installation and configuration of DNSCrypt (on Debian + Redhat like systems).
 This script will install DNSCrypt and configure it to start on boot and use an optional dnscrypt service.
-- [mastodon-munin](https://github.com/0xa/mastodon-munin) - A few munin plugins for Mastodon
 - [ssh-allow-friend](https://github.com/flplv/ssh-allow-friend) - A shell script to temporary allow ssh logins for friends
 - [takeover.sh](https://github.com/marcan/takeover.sh) - Wipe and reinstall a running Linux system via SSH, without rebooting.
 You know you want to.
+- [lang-french](https://github.com/qiaeru/lang-french) - French language pack to localize the Flarum forum software.
 - [discourse_docker](https://github.com/discourse/discourse_docker) - A Docker image for Discourse
 - [neofetch](https://github.com/dylanaraps/neofetch) - 🖼️  A command-line system information tool written in bash 3.2+
 - [ssh-key-adder](https://github.com/DSAndreee/ssh-key-adder) - Use SSH key adder to put your SSH key to your server authorized_keys list.